Mediation

 Access requirements

-The Dispute Intelligence Engine requires the Professional or Enterprise plan.
+Dispute Intelligence requires the Professional or Enterprise plan with AI features enabled.
 It is not available on Starter plans.
-Reports are accessible to the assigned mediator or arbitrator and tenant admins.
+Reports are accessible to case managers, mediators, and arbitrators, as well as tenant admins.
+Multiple reports can be generated per case; all historical reports are retained and accessible from the case record.

 Key capabilities

-• Platform resolution benchmarks from real outcomes — As more cases are resolved on the platform, benchmark data grows more accurate.
-Your analysis benefits from anonymized, aggregate outcome data.
+• Platform resolution benchmarks from real outcomes: As more cases are resolved on the platform, benchmark data grows more accurate.
+Analysis draws on anonymized, aggregate outcome data filtered by dispute type, claimed amount range, and jurisdiction.

-• Confidence-scored reports with transparent methodology — Every analysis includes an explicit confidence score.
-The engine does not overstate certainty — it tells you when data is sparse or when the analysis should be treated as directional rather than definitive.
+• Confidence-scored reports with transparent methodology: Every report includes an explicit confidence level.
+Dispute Intelligence does not overstate certainty; it indicates when data is sparse or when the analysis should be treated as directional rather than definitive.

 Important notes

-The Dispute Intelligence Engine is not a win/lose predictor.
+Dispute Intelligence is not a win/loss predictor.
 It provides balanced intelligence to support informed decision-making.
-All AI outputs are subject to the standard AI disclaimer — they assist with analysis but do not constitute legal advice.
+All AI outputs are subject to the standard AI disclaimer: they assist with analysis but do not constitute legal advice.

 Related articles